CuiH/Resume/README.md

 ## Features

 - Clean grammar of YAML.
-No ugly tags and extra curly braces.
+No ugly tags and extra curly braces or quotes.
 - Easy to use.
-All you have to do are filling the `data.yml` and run the simple command.
+All you have to do are filling the `data.yml` and running the simple command.
 - Themes.
 More themes will be designed and developed in the future.

 ## License